 Titanic Pigeon Forge

 It's been 100 years since the HMS Titanic's maiden voyage ended, but her legacy lives on at the Titanic Museum Attraction just up the road in Pigeon Forge.
 Book your passage and receive your own boarding pass for this interactive experience which pays homage to one of the most famous ships in history and allows you to step back in history.
 It's a Permanent, Interactive Titanic Museum Attraction.
 You can walk the Grand Staircase.
 Steer the ship.
 Learn to send an SOS signal.
 Touch an iceberg.
 KID FRIENDLY.
 It's a 2 Hour walk-through experience.
-New for 2014, A Tribute Gallery dedicated to one of Titanic's most colorful passengers Margaret "Unsinkable Molly" Brown.
+New in 2014, A Tribute Gallery dedicated to one of Titanic's most colorful passengers Margaret "Unsinkable Molly" Brown.
 Plus, a Rare visit from her Great Granddaughter on Valentines Weekend.
 Don't miss it.

 A Winner of the 2013 TripAdvisor Certificate of Excellence.
 "The best story telling museum in the world." - Rick Meade